 SAS invests in humans, powered by AI and analytics education

-SAS is announcing its latest plans to invest in the people behind the analytics, to help educate the new generation to change what’s possible, and to train a workforce for a transformed economy.
-Several new programs and initiatives – all part of the overall commitment SAS has to promoting analytics education for all – are being introduced during SAS® Global Forum 2019.
+SAS announced its latest plans to invest in the people behind the analytics, to help educate the new generation to change what’s possible, and to train a workforce for a transformed economy.
+Several new programs and initiatives – all part of the overall commitment SAS has to promoting analytics education for all – were introduced during SAS® Global Forum 2019.

 Offering something for everyone including academic institutions, professionals, and future programmers of tomorrow, the new programs will help create talent to drive analytical innovation and exploration:

 - SAS® Viya® for Learners offers free access to AI software for higher education teaching and learning.

 - Cortex, a new simulation game, allows educators to gamify the analytics learning experience.